TheFlipside/vyos-documentation/docs/configuration/interfaces/wireguard.rst

 or allows the traffic.

 .. note:: You can not assign the same allowed-ips statement to multiple WireGuard peers.
-This a a design decission.
+This is a design decision.
 For more information please check the `WireGuard mailing list`_.